DStekel3/WorkflowPatternFinder/README.md

 9. Found matches are shown in this table <b>(PDF + F)</b>.

-<h3>Third tab: select a word2vec model used in tab 2, but you can also experiment here.</h3>
+<h3>Tab 3: select a word2vec model used in tab 2, but you can also experiment here.</h3>

 ![Picture of Tab3](https://github.com/DStekel3/WorkflowPatternFinder/blob/master/Tab3_EDIT.png)